akson-ai/akson/README.md

 ## Core Concepts

 ### Assistant
-An Assistant is a Python file that is placed in the [`api/assistants`](./api/assistants) folder.
+An Assistant is a Python file in the [`api/assistants`](./api/assistants) folder.
 Each assistant implements the `def run(chat: Chat) -> None` interface, which defines how the assistant processes and responds to messages.
-You can write a custom assistant by implementing this interface directly, giving you full control over the conversation flow and allowing you to send control messages to the frontend application.
+You can write a custom assistant by implementing this interface, giving you control over the conversation flow and allowing you to send control messages to the frontend application.

 ### Agent
 An Agent is a class that implements Assistant's `run` method.
-It's the concrete implementation of an assistant's behavior.
-Agents live in the same [`api/assistants`](./api/assistants) folder as other assistants.
-The Agent class provides a higher-level abstraction for creating assistants by specifying:
+It's the implementation of an assistant's behavior.
+Agents live in the [`api/assistants`](./api/assistants) folder.
+The Agent class provides an abstraction for creating assistants by specifying:
 - Agent name
 - Instructions
 - Tools